Photosynq/PhotosynQ-Documentation/docs/projects/select-a-protocol.md

 4. Select additional protocols the same as in step #3. **Protocols will run in the order that they are listed on the right**
 5. Click on 'Save and Next'

-::: tip
+::: tip Tip
-**Tip:** You can change the order of protocols by dragging them up or down the list
+You can change the order of protocols by dragging them up or down the list
 :::

-::: tip
+::: tip Tip
-**Tip:** Hovering over the protocol name will bring up a pop-up window with the protocol description.
+Hovering over the protocol name will bring up a pop-up window with the protocol description.
 Click on 'Read More' in the pop up to bring up the full protocol description.
 :::

 ### Choosing protocols from the whole protocol list